-Students who complete the Undergraduate Program in Communication Sciences and Disorders are equipped to pursue graduate study in speech-language pathology, audiology, various education specialties, business, and health care as well as such fields as developmental and cognitive psychology.
+Students who complete our undergraduate program are equipped to pursue graduate study in speech-language pathology, audiology, special education, business, and health care professions as well as developmental and cognitive psychology.

 Both speech-language pathology and audiology require graduate-level degrees for professional practice.
-Students who graduate with a Bachelor of Arts degree and prefer not to enter a graduate program often pursue careers in fields that include human services, education, and business.
+Students who graduate with a Bachelor of Arts degree and prefer not to enter a graduate program often pursue careers in fields that include health services, education, and business.
 Learn more about Career Opportunities in Communication Sciences and Disorders.

 Opportunities are available for students to study at other institutions while obtaining a degree at the University of Maine.
 Students are able to attend other American institutions in other countries through Study Abroad.
 For detailed information about both domestic and international study away, contact the Office of International Programs.

-Our basic program requirements meet the academic and clinical education standards for Clinical Certification in Speech-Language Pathology by the American Speech-Language-Hearing Association (ASHA).
+Our program requirements meet the academic and clinical education standards for Clinical Certification in Speech-Language Pathology by the American Speech-Language-Hearing Association (ASHA).
 As a matter of policy, we require those admitted to our program to meet those certification standards.

 Graduates with a Masters of Arts Degree in Communication Sciences and Disorders find positions as speech-language pathologists in schools, hospitals, and other service areas as well as in private practice.
 Positions are readily available in Maine, most other states, and the Canadian provinces, especially the Maritimes.